 Clothing for Cold Wintery Weather: Dressing for the Cold | Winter Coats | Winter Tops | Winter Bottoms/Pants | Winter Underwear | Winter Hats | Winter Gloves | Antarctic Boots | Cold Weather Work Wear | Stylish Winter Clothing | Kids Winter Clothing | Kids Winter Coats

 Eat well or lose weight - One of the best ways to stay warm in a cold climate is by the use of the "inner furnace" to generate heat from within.
-While salad might be just the thing you want in the warmth of summer, come the colder months of the year, it's hearty stews, soups and comfort food that just doesn't do the same thing for your palate at other times of the year.
+While salad might be just the thing you want in the warmth of summer, come the colder months of the year, it's hearty stews, soups and comfort food that just doesn't do the same thing for your palate in warmer weather.
 This is your body's way of telling you it needs more fuel to keep warm.
-If you can put up with constantly feeling cold, it is a possible way of losing weight.
+If you can put up with constantly feeling cold, this is a possible way of losing weight.

-Use layers to stay warm, - The layer principle of dressing should be used in cold weather, this doesn't mean simply lots of layers, but layers for particular purposes, a close fitting base layer to wick away sweat if there is any physical exertion taking place, insulating mid layers and a looser fitting wind or waterproof outer layer.
-Insulation can be provided by several thinner layers rather than a single thick layer.
-This is a more effective way of staying warm as air (the real insulator) is trapped between the layers as well as within the layers, it also results in less cumbersome dressing overall increasing mobility and is more flexible in that layers can be added or removed as conditions change.
-Zips, draw cords and fastenable cuffs all help to loosen up during exertion and fasten up again when resting or if it gets colder.
-Clothing for extreme cold
+Use layers to stay warm, - The layer principle of dressing should be used in cold weather, this doesn't mean simply lots of layers, but layers for particular purposes, a close fitting base layer to wick away sweat, especially if there is any physical exertion taking place, insulating mid layers and a looser fitting wind or waterproof outer layer.
+Insulation can be provided by a number of thinner layers rather than a single thick layer.
+This is a more effective way of staying warm as air (the real insulator) is trapped between the layers as well as within the layers.